What are Non-Fungible Tokens? NFTs Explained

 Licensing or Smart Contracts

 NFTs are useful in licencing agreements involving intellectual property.
-This may present significant potential for owners of many types of intellectual property to licence their assets.
+This may present significant potential for owners of many types of intellectual property to license their assets, especially with the rise of NFTs.

-The use of blockchain to maintain these contracts may assist in ensuring that all users are aware of the ownership and restrictions on the use of these assets, such as royalties paid on music usage.
+The use of blockchain to maintain NFTs may assist in ensuring that all users are aware of the ownership and restrictions on the use of these assets, such as royalties paid on music usage.

 Real Estate

-In real estate, an NFT can serve as the digital representation of ownership on a blockchain network.
+In real estate, an NFT, or non-fungible token, can serve as the digital representation of ownership on a blockchain network.

-For instance, rather than a paper deed saying that you own a single-family house, you may have an NFT establishing your ownership.
-In terms of security and accessibility, this presents several advantages.
+For instance, rather than a paper deed saying that you own a single-family house, you may have an NFT establishing your ownership of the property.
+In terms of security and accessibility, NFTs present several advantages.

 Identity & Certification

 Consider identification and the role NFTs can play in verifying personhood.
-A nontradable digital token might replace your birth certificate, passport, and driver’s licence.
-These tokens can’t be traded, but they can be communicated and verified by the appropriate authorities.
+A nontradable digital token, also known as an NFT, might replace your birth certificate, passport, and driver’s licence.
+But what is NFTs?
+These NFTs tokens can’t be traded, but they can be communicated and verified by the appropriate authorities.

-This information to employers, doctors, or anybody else who needs it.
+This information is relevant to employers, doctors, or anybody else who needs it, including those interested in NFTs.

 NFT Standards

-The most common NFT is built on Ethereum’s ERC-721 token standard.
-The standard defines how to create a non-fungible token and set up the smart contract that runs it.
-The standard ensures that tokens interact well with the Ethereum network.
+The most common NFT, also known as non-fungible tokens, is built on Ethereum’s ERC-721 token standard.
+The standard defines how to create NFTs and set up the smart contract that runs them.
+The standard ensures that NFTs interact well with the Ethereum network.

 This is crucial when transferring NFTs and building marketplaces for buying, selling, and trading them.
 The influx of digital collectibles and game-based assets has fueled the production of ERC-721 tokens.